curtywang/ee5450-module1-hw2/README.md

 The [FastAPI HTTP Basic Auth](https://fastapi.tiangolo.com/advanced/security/http-basic-auth/) docs go over the built-in modules for ensuring that Web API calls are made with credentials.
 The `HTTPBasicCredentials` object type contains the username and password data sent when using HTTP Basic Authentication.
-The methods in the `AsyncBlackjackGameDB` class will be modified to accept objects of this type.
+The functions in `web_blackjack.py` should be modified to accept objects of this type.
+You'll only need the shorter code on that link, but you can also read the rest of the document to see how they approach it.
+We're going to use `pynacl` to generate, store, and compare password hashes instead of `secrets.compare_digest()`.

 # **Updated** Web API HTTP Paths and Responses